Ana Cheri Spills Out Of Tiny Orange Bikini

 “Beautiful woman who looks like you came out of a story with your beauty that admires anyone, I love you,” said another follower.

-In addition, Ana shared a photo of her and her friends all holding a glass of wine.
-The photo was taken from above, and revealed a table with small plates.
+In addition, Ana shared a photo of herself and her friends all holding a glass of wine.
+The photo was taken from above and revealed a table with small plates.
 There were also a pink flower, creamer, and silverware in the backdrop.
 Nobody’s face was visible, but the model tagged her friends using their wine glasses.
 She encouraged her followers to do the same in their comments.
 Anna also noted that this is how she’s kicking off her weekend.

 “Looking fancy right here,” commented a fan.